28 Dec 2015, by Calum Shepherd

 28 Apr 2015, by Calum Shepherd

-In the not so distant past I put together some 'blog' thoughts recently about ResponsiveOrg, it’s purpose and the manifesto that underpins the whole movement.
+In the not so distant past I put together some 'blog' thoughts recently about ResponsiveOrg, it’s purpose and the manifesto that underpins the movement.

 The idea is that something isn’t quite right about the operating system of our organisations.
 There is a real opportunity to move towards clearer purpose and better collaboration.

 I decided to pop along to learn more and chat with the community at Responsiveorg London.
 So, here are my five highlights.